How Long Does Ringworm Last? A Realistic Timeline for Healing

 4. Scarring needs to be minimized so it doesn’t leave a permanent mark

 It doesn’t just fight the problem—it supports your skin in fixing itself.
 Because of that Activated Minerals® blend, your skin doesn’t just get protected while it heals.
 It actually gets the nutrients it needs to heal faster and with less scarring.
-One person mentioned their wound healed in 2 days instead of the typical week.[6]

 You actually want to use it.
 Because it’s not greasy (well, not TOO greasy), it doesn’t irritate sensitive skin, and it actually feels like something is helping—people stick with it.
 And consistency matters when you’re trying to heal a wound.